Matt and Jack Dykes

 Was a life on the sea inevitable?

-Sailing was never really serious, it was more of a hobby until my brother (Matt who’ is on phase 5 at the moment) was looking for marine engineering degree’s and stumbled across UKSA its courses which lead to careers on board super-yachts.
+Sailing was never really serious, it was more of a hobby until my brother (Matt who’ is on phase 5) was looking for marine engineering degree’s and stumbled across UKSA its courses which lead to careers on board super-yachts.

 How has your funding through Trinity House helped?